SoftwareSachin/cloneAPti/replit.md

   * Added working newsletter subscription with real-time feedback
   * Integrated proper search and filtering functionality across all resource types
   * Enhanced user experience with modal-based interactions and API-driven functionality
+- July 06, 2025.
+Successful migration from Replit Agent to Replit environment:
+  * Migrated project from Replit Agent to standard Replit environment
+  * Confirmed Vercel architecture with serverless functions in /api folder
+  * Verified full-stack functionality with React frontend in client/src
+  * Ensured proper client/server separation for security and compatibility
+  * All packages installed and working correctly with Node.js 20
+  * Express server running on port 5000 with Vite frontend integration
+  * Database integration with PostgreSQL via Neon working properly
+  * Project ready for continued development in standard Replit environment
 ```

 ## User Preferences